-Music plays are large part in Ireland’s culture and has done for many years.
-Its not just about Irish traditional music but its also folk music, rock, punk and other genres of music.
+Music plays are a large part of Ireland’s culture and have done for many years.
+It’s not just about Irish traditional music but its also folk music, rock, punk and other genres of music.

 Why is Irish music important to our culture?

 Irish songs tell a story through song making them even more appealing to listeners.

 Traditional Irish & folk music

 With traditional instruments such as the Harp or the bodhrán being played the unique music is created.
 Traditional Irish music is played by a variety of instruments such as the Bodhran (Irish drum), the Fiddle, the Flute, the Tin Whistle and Uilleann Pipes and guitar among others.